Skip to Content

 Plan on taking a lot of breaks while hiking with kids.
 Curious by nature, hiking kids will always want to stop and explore.

 Without fail, kids who are hiking will want to climb on the rocks and watch the ants cross the trail.
-Let them have some fun on every hiking adventure, because that’s what will get them to want to come hiking again.
+Let them have some fun on every family hiking adventure, because that’s what will get them to want to come hiking again.

-image of boy hiking in utah
+a boy hiking in utah.

 Hiking near Bryce Canyon with Kids

-6. Don’t expect your kids to hike at an adult’s pace.
+6. Don’t expect your kids to hike at an adult’s pace

-Hiking with kids takes 2-3 times as long as it does without them.
+Hiking with children takes 2-3 times as long as it does without them.
 Between having smaller legs, and an insatiable desire to explore and climb, kids are just slower hikers than adults.
 And that’s ok – just plan to take longer when you are hiking with your kids.

-image of hiking with toddler
+hiking with toddler

-7. Hike with other families.
+7. Hike with other families

 Our kids practically ran the entire Northgate Peaks Trail in Zion National Park, just to keep up with two older kids.
 Without those older kids, that hike would have been so much slower.